Help Managers Support Newly Remote Employees: 7 Tips From Psychologists & Leadership Experts

 Engaging work can be a welcome escape when life has been turned upside down.
 But when you don’t know what’s going on at work, it makes a fraught situation even worse.

 In the previous step, we discussed setting clear expectations.
 This brings transparency to the employee-manager relationship.
 Your employees deserve to know what the executive team is doing as well.
 Are they considering furloughs?
-Are they closing some locations?
-Are they applying for government relief to help recoup operating expenses?
+Closing some locations?
+Applying for government relief to help recoup operating expenses?
 If you have employees worried about being laid off, it would be reassuring to know that leadership is proactively working to keep everyone on the payroll.

 With coronavirus uncertainty spiking anxiety, one thing managers do have control over is being completely clear on company goals and guidelines.
 Keep Slack an open space to discuss issues and be honest with employees about what’s going on in the management level.
 Make goals and make them apparent, and workers will step up to the plate.
 Business Insider